DmitryBrown/Scraping-Natural-Gas-Futures-with-Python--GS--Tableau/README.md

 https://public.tableau.com/app/profile/dmitrybrown/viz/NYMEX-HenryHub-ForwardCurves/Strips

 These charts are updated every 30 minutes using this Python script.
 I am using a Batch file with Windows scheduler to run this process.
-My next step is to redo the scheduling with Powershell.
+My next step is to redo the scheduling with Powershell and to replace google sheets with SQL.

 Thank you for visiting my personal project!